-Texas man on death row pleads guilty in 2 cold-case killings
+Texas man on death row pleads guilty in 3 cold-case killings

 Cain had been missing since August 1997, when her abandoned car was found on Interstate 45 near Tiki Island, a community across from Galveston Island.
 In April 2016, Reece led investigators to Cain’s remains in a pasture on the southern fringe of Houston.

-Also exhumed from that site were the remains of Kelli Cox, a 20-year-old University of North Texas student who was last seen in Denton in 1997.
+Also exhumed from that site were the remains of Cox, a University of North Texas student who was last seen in Denton in 1997.
 Reece is awaiting trial in Brazoria County on a capital murder charge in Cox’s death.

 He was sentenced to death last year for the 1997 killing of 19-year-old Tiffany Johnson of Oklahoma City.